Werther

 Sandra Hamaoui

-Sandra Hamaoui, a French-American soprano, studied at the San Francisco Conservatory and the Juilliard School of Music in New York.
-She is a prizewinner of numerous competitions; among others, she was a semifinalist in the Metropolitan Opera National Council Auditions and won first prize at the New England Regional Finals, the West Bay Opera League Competition, and the Mary Trueman Vocal Competition.
-While still studying, she sang the title role in Gounod’s “Roméo et Juliette” with the Canadian Vocal Arts Institute and Adina in “L’elisir d’amore” with the San Francisco Conservatory of Music at the Kennedy Center.
-In the 2017/18 season, she was a member of the ensemble at the Deutsche Oper Berlin, where she sang roles including Ninetta (“Die Liebe zu den drei Orangen”) and Pamina (“Die Zauberflöte”).
-In summer 2018, she appeared at the Verbier Festival, performing in “Adriana Lecouvreur” and “Rigoletto”.
-As an ensemble member at the Zurich Opera House, she has appeared as Susanna in “Le nozze di Figaro”, Gilda in “Rigoletto”, Constance in a new production of “Dialogues des Carmélites”, Nanetta in “Falstaff”, Gretel in Robert Carsen’s new production of “Hänsel und Gretel”, Alice (“Alice im Wunderland”), and Miss Ellen (“Lakmé”).
-Most recently, she made her debut in the title role of “Roméo et Juliette” with the Orchestre de Chambre de Genève.
+Sandra Hamaoui, French-American soprano, studied at the San Francisco Conservatory and at the Juilliard School of Music in New York.
+She is the recipient of numerous awards; among others, she was a semifinalist in the Metropolitan Opera National Council Auditions and won first prize at the New England Regional Finals, the West Bay Opera League Competition, and the Mary Trueman Singing Competition.
+While still a student, she sang the title role in Gounod’s "Roméo et Juliette" with the Canadian Vocal Arts Institute and Adina in "L’elisir d’amore" with the San Francisco Conservatory of Music at the Kennedy Center.
+In the 2017/18 season, she was a member of the ensemble of the Deutsche Oper Berlin, where she performed roles including Ninetta ("Die Liebe zu den drei Orangen") and Pamina ("Die Zauberflöte").
+In the summer of 2018, she appeared at the Verbier Festival, performing in "Adriana Lecouvreur" and "Rigoletto."
+As an ensemble member at the Zurich Opera House, she has performed roles such as Susanna in "Le nozze di Figaro," Gilda in "Rigoletto," Constance in a new production of "Dialogues des Carmèlites," Nanetta in "Falstaff," Gretel in Robert Carsten’s new production of "Hänsel und Gretel," Alice ("Alice in Wonderland"), and Miss Ellen ("Lakmé").
+She made her debut in the title role of "Roméo et Juliette" with the Orchestre de Chambre de Genève.

 Le nozze di Figaro24 / 29 Jan / 1 / 5 / 7 / 10 / 14 Feb 2026